MARKETProtocol/docs/source/includes/_contributing.md

 - [MARKET.js](https://github.com/MARKETProtocol/MARKET.js) - library of tools to interact with the protocol
 - [dApp](https://github.com/MARKETProtocol/dApp) - React based dApp for contract creation, exploration, and simulated trading.

-Additionally, the following repository has useful information for developers and community members:

-- [community](https://github.com/MARKETProtocol/community) - upcoming dev calls, meeting minutes and events

 ## Dive Right In

 If you're ready to start helping us to build the decentralized future right now and you just need an issue to focus on, check out [this list of open issues](https://github.com/orgs/MARKETProtocol/projects/1?card_filter_query=label%3A%22help+wanted%22+no%3Aassignee+is%3Aopen).

-Read our [development process](#development-process) and [community guidelines](#community-guidelines) first and have fun!
+First, read our [development process](#development-process) and [community guidelines](#community-guidelines).
+Then [read here](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized and how we use labels on GitHub.

+And have fun!

 ## Development Process